hunterjm/hassio-addons/xboxone/README.md

 This add-on is a packaged version of the [Xbox One SmartGlass RESTful server](https://github.com/OpenXbox/xbox-smartglass-rest-python) and a Home Assistant [Xbox One custom component](https://github.com/tuxuser/home-assistant-xboxone).
 It allows you to easily setup and configure controlling your Xbox from Home Assistant.

+## Features

+This component replicates many of the features of the Xbox App.
+If it can't be done there, it can't be done here.

+- Power On/Off
+- Display name and image of current Game/App
+  - Requires auth with Xbox Live
+- Media Controls: Play/Pause & Seek
+  - Supported apps only
+- Volume Controls: Up/Down/Mute
+  - Requires `Device Control` to be cofigured in `Settings` on the Xbox
+- Source Selection: Launch Pinned Apps from within Home Assistant
+  - Apps only, Games not supported

 ## Installation

 The installation of this add-on is pretty straightforward and not different in